 Will latecomers be admitted?

-We understand that there will occasionally be circumstances against your control which mean that you are unable to arrive at the theatre for the allocated entry slot printed on your tickets.
-If you are delayed, it is likely that Front of House staff can accommodate your entrance into the auditorium with the next appropriate group.
+We understand that there will occasionally be circumstances against your control which mean that you are unable to arrive at the theatre on time for the performance.
+Our Front of House staff will always do their best to accommodate your entrance into the auditorium with minimal disruption to performers and other patrons, however we regret that there may be some occasions when this is not possible.

 Can I use the toilet?